ukgov-equality-hub/smc-son/son/content/social_mobility_by_area.md

     })()
 </script>

-### Measures by region
+### Composite measures by region
-The 5 measures of social mobility broken down by region are:
+The 5 composite measures of social mobility broken down by region are:

 * precarious situations – young people in difficult economic circumstances
 * promising prospects – young people in good economic circumstances